duaraghav8/Ethlint/docs/developer-guide.rst

 		}
 	};

-Your rule should expose an object that contains 2 attributes - ``meta`` object which describes the rule and ``create()`` function that actually peroforms linting over the given solidity code.
+Your rule should expose an object that contains 2 attributes - ``meta`` object which describes the rule and ``create()`` function that actually lints over the given solidity code.

 ``meta``